appliedepi/appliedepidata/README.md

 ### functions
 - list available datasets
 - search available datasets (wrapper around list/*the table of tables* to make searchable by country, disease, language, name, ID, etc)
-- get data (different to saving if just want to use within Rstudio)
+- get data (different to saving if just want to use within Rstudio, ?necessary - rather than have new users freakout about different ways of accessing the data)
-- download/save dataset function
+- download/save dataset locally function
 - function to create a data dictionary for a dataset (?wrapper for [{datadict}](https://github.com/epicentre-msf/datadict) or similar, or create whole new function to go in {epidict})
 - function which uses a data dict to create the description section in roxygen for a dataset
 - unit testing for functions